Tasmanian Tiger Sightings: Thylacine Could Be Among Animals Mistaken As Extinct

 Recent weeks have seen a rise in alleged Tasmanian tiger sightings, more than eight decades after the last captive animal of its kind had died.
 But is this Australian marsupial, which is also known as the thylacine, really emerging in the wild for the first time in about a century?
-If it is, that would put it among the many animals that turned out not to be extinct after all, despite long being thought of as such.
+If it is, that will put it among the many animals that turned out not to be extinct after all, despite long being thought of as such.

 According to a report from Live Science, the thylacine was last seen in the wild sometime in the 1910s, while the last of its species in captivity had died in 1936 in Hobart, Australia’s Beaumaris Zoo.
 In the 81 years since then, there has been no definitive proof that Tasmanian tigers are still found in the wild, and it was only in 1986 when the animal was officially declared extinct.
-But two North Queensland residents claim to have recently seen some Tasmanian tigers in the wild, with the sightings backed up by “plausible and detailed descriptions.”
+However, two North Queensland residents claim to have recently seen some Tasmanian tigers in the wild, with the sightings backed up by “plausible and detailed descriptions.”

-In a press statement, study co-investigator and James Cook University professor Bill Laurance announced that he and a team of researchers will be investigating the supposed Tasmanian tiger sightings, specifically centering on the Cape York Peninsula in Far North Queensland.
+In a press statement, study co-investigator and James Cook University professor Bill Laurance announced that he and a team of researchers would be investigating the supposed Tasmanian tiger sightings, specifically centering on the Cape York Peninsula in Far North Queensland.
 He added that all of the sightings took place at night, but based on the witness descriptions, they don’t seem to match the physical attributes of known “large-bodied species” in the North Queensland area.

 “We have cross-checked the descriptions we received of eye-shine color, body size and shape, animal behavior, and other attributes, and these are inconsistent with known attributes of other large-bodied species in North Queensland, such as dingoes, wild dogs or feral pigs.”